Articles

 Notice some patterns:

-1. The 1st interval at the 1/53rd power is previous comma's comma.
-That is, a comma becomes the next-smallest comma's first step.
+1. The first interval of the 53 note circle is determined by the previous comma.
+In this sense, a comma becomes the next-smaller circle's first step.

 The sequence and octave values for the sorted 53 5ths are the sequence and octave values for 12 5ths (12 sequence, 7 octave), incremented, and modulo the sequence and octave values for the comma of 53 5ths.
 That is, the sequence values increment 12 modulo 53 (12, 24, 36, 48, [wrapping around 53] 7 …), and the octave values increment 7 modulo 31 (7, 14, 21, 28, [wrapping around 31] 4 …).
 This is also true of the next-smallest comma, with sequence of 359 (incrementing 53 modulo 359), octave 210 (incrementing 31 modulo 210).